All Episodes

 Oh, something else I think that Bill Clinton will do.

-I don't know that he ever had a one of those El Caminos with astro turf in the back like I did.
+I don't know that he ever had one of those El Caminos with astraturf in the back like I did, but I want to apologize to the whole civil rights community.

-I want to apologize the King family uh for those vicious illegal wiretaps that President Bush is now himself performing on other Americans.
+Apologize the King family uh, for for the vicious illegal wiretaps that president Bush is now himself performing on other Americans.

-This is what Jimmy Carter says, and so I want to apologize uh for this because we all know now it was wrong.
+This is what Jimmy Carter says, and so I want to apologize uh, for this, because we all know now it was wrong.

 So let's see.